 - the student is permitted to have counsel present at the hearing to advise him or her.
 Attorneys are present in advising capacity only.

 - the student is permitted to hearing the evidence presented against him or her and will be permitted the opportunity to present his or her own case, his or her own version of the incident, and any exhibits, affidavits, or witnesses on his or her behalf;

 - a full and complete record of the hearing will be made.
 Unless otherwise specified, a videotaped record will be used; and

-- the Disciplinary Committee will provide a written decision to the student and the Assistant Dean.
+- the Disciplinary Committee will provide a written decision to the student and the Dean of Students.

 - if the student disagrees with the decision of the College Disciplinary Committee, he or she may appeal that decision to the College President.
 Each appeal must be submitted in writing.
-A copy of all written documents is Archived on file in the Assistant Dean’s office.
+A copy of all written documents is Archived on file in the Dean of Students’ office.

 Final local responsibility for discipline is vested in the President of the College.
 Any disciplinary probation or suspension will be recorded on the student’s permanent record.